2 May, 2019

 A popular layout to help align the balance sheet with International Financial Reporting Standards (IFRS).
 This uses the logic that net assets (assets - liabilities) are equal to shareholders equity.

 Provides an operational view of the assets and liabilities in your company.
 This indicates how the company has positioned itself and how it is investing its operating income.

 Understand profitability better with our new EBITDA Layout

 To round out our new financials statement layout options, we’ve also released an EBITDA layout for your Profit & Loss statements.

 EBITDA is a great method to analyse a company's operating profitability before non-operating expenses and non-cash charges.
 This can provide an indication as to the health of the core business.

 We'd love to hear your thoughts and feedback.
 If you have any questions please email us at firstname.lastname@example.org.

 Learn more about Fathom Financial Statements in our Help Centre:

 Written by Laura Van Doore

-Laura is the Head of Product Design at Fathom.
-A seasoned design professional, Laura has spent over 9 years working in user experience, in environments ranging from scrappy startups to corporate giants.
+Laura is Fathom's Head of Product.
+A seasoned design & product professional, Laura has spent over 10 years working in user experience, in environments ranging from scrappy startups to corporate giants.
 Her background includes designing industry leading digital products across fintech, travel, government, automotive, ecommerce, fitness & real estate.